-Full actuarial valuations of the defined benefit pension plans were performed as at various dates and updated to 31 December 2021 by qualified independent actuaries.
-The estimated market value of the assets of the funded pension plans was \$93.0 million and \$173.3 million as at 31 December 2021, and 2020, respectively.
+Full actuarial valuations of the defined benefit pension plans were performed as at various dates and updated to 31 December 2022 by qualified independent actuaries.
+The estimated market value of the assets of the funded pension plans was \$71.4 million and \$93.0 million as at 31 December 2022, and 2021, respectively.
 The market value of assets was used to determine the funding level of the plans.
-The market value of the assets of the funded plans was sufficient to cover 90% in 2021 and 2020 of the benefits that had accrued to participants after allowing for expected increases in future earnings and pensions.
+The market value of the assets of the funded plans was sufficient to cover 90% of the benefits that had accrued to participants after allowing for expected increases in future earnings and pensions in 2022 and 2021.
 Entities within the Company are paying contributions as required by statutory requirements and in accordance with local actuarial advice.